Avneendra/CPPND-SnakeGame/README.md

 # CPPND: Capstone Snake Game

 This repo is an extension of starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-Features have been added to starter code such as taking user input, storing high score in a text file, ability to quit game or play again using keyboard input and displaying Welcome screen at game startup and exit screen when game ends,
+Features have been added to starter code such as taking user input, maintaining and storing highest score and scorer name in a text file, ability to quit game or play again using keyboard input and displaying Welcome screen at game startup and Exit screen when game ends,

 <img src="snake_game.gif"/>